UniMath/agda-unimath/src/foundation/universal-property-identity-types.lagda.md

 ## Idea

-The {{#concept "universal property of identity types"}} characterizes families of maps out of the [identity type](foundation-core.identity-types.md).
+The {{#concept "universal property of identity types" Agda=equiv-eq-refl}}
+characterizes families of maps out of the
+[identity type](foundation-core.identity-types.md).
 This universal property is also known as the **type theoretic Yoneda lemma**.

 ## Theorem